sstults/opensearch-learning-to-rank-base/README.md

 This image was created for the [Search with Machine Learning](https://corise.com/course/search-with-machine-learning?utm_source=daniel) course and [Search Fundamentals](https://corise.com/course/search-fundamentals?utm_source=daniel) taught by Grant Ingersoll and Daniel Tunkelang.

-See the [Elasticsearch Learning to Rank](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html) documentation for details on how to us.
+See the [OpenSearch Learning to Rank](https://opensearch.org/docs/latest/search-plugins/ltr/index/) documentation for details on how to use.

 ## Building